OTFS -- Predictability in the Delay-Doppler Domain and its Value to Communication and Radar Sensing: The Zak-OTFS Input-Output (I/O) Relation and Predictability in the Crystalline Regime

-where the last step follows from the associativity of the twisted convolution operation.
 Equation (\ref{paper2_eqn229}) gives the Zak-OTFS I/O relation in the continuous DD domain.
-Simply put, the I/O relation states that the output $y_{_{\mbox{ {dd}}}}^{w_{rx}}(\tau, \nu)$ is the twisted convolution of the input $ x_{_{\mbox{ {dd}}}}(\tau, \nu)$ with the effective continuous DD channel filter $h_{_{\mbox{ {dd}}}}(\tau, \nu)$.
-Finally, we sample this continuous output signal along the information grid consisting of integer multiples of $\tau_p/M$ along the delay axis and integer multiples of $\nu_p/N$ along the Doppler axis, to obtain a discrete DD domain output signal
+Simply put, the I/O relation states that the output $y_{_{\mbox{ {dd}}}}^{w_{rx}}(\tau, \nu)$ is the twisted convolution of the input $ x_{_{\mbox{ {dd}}}}(\tau, \nu)$ with the effective continuous DD channel filter $h_{_{\mbox{ {eff}}}}(\tau, \nu)$.
+Finally, we sample this continuous output signal along the information grid $\Lambda_{_{\mbox{ {dd}}}}$ (see \cite{PartIpaper}) consisting of integer multiples of $\tau_p/M$ along the delay axis and integer multiples of $\nu_p/N$ along the Doppler axis, to obtain a discrete DD domain output signal

-where $h_{_{\mbox{ {dd}}}}[k,l]$ is the discrete effective channel filter, given by sampling the continuous effective channel filter, i.e.,
+where $h_{_{\mbox{ {eff}}}}[k,l]$ is the discrete effective channel filter, given by sampling the continuous effective channel filter, i.e.,

 Equation (\ref{paper2_eqn5paper12}) constitutes the canonical form of the Zak-OTFS I/O relation.
 It expresses the output signal as a discrete twisted convolution\footnote{ {$u[k,l] \, *_{\sigma} \, v[k,l] = \sum\limits_{k', l' \in {\mathbb Z}} u[k', l'] v[k-k',l-l'] e^{j 2 \pi \frac{k-k'}{M} \frac{l'}{N}}$}} of the discrete effective channel filter and the input signal, i.e.,